-When you were kids, have you ever heard any magical spells from your mom or grandma?
+When you were a kid, did you ever hear any magical spells from your parents or grandparents?
 Each country has its own magic spells and so does Japan.

 What are the major magic spells in Japan that most Japanese people learn when they’re kids?

-Let’s see the Japanese way of “Bibbidi-Bobbidi-Boo!” in this article.
+Let’s find out the Japanese version of “Bibbidi-Bobbidi-Boo!” in this article.

 The Magic Spell for When You Get Hurt

-Do you have any bruise or still have a scar what you’ve got when you were kids?
+Do you have any bruises or still have a scar that you got when you were a kid?
 It’s a natural thing that most kids fall easily since they have bad head to body balance.

 Kids’ moms often say a magic spell when they see their kids fall down as follows: